 When submitting a manuscript that reports work that has already been reported to a significant degree in a published article, or that is included in or closely related to another manuscript that has been submitted or accepted for publication elsewhere, the authors should clearly state the details in the covering letter of their submission and provide copies of the related material.

 If authors violate the MJA duplicate publication guidelines and the article is published prior to the Editor becoming aware of the duplication, the Editor has the right to retract the article with or without an explanation or approval from the authors.

-All accepted manuscripts are subject to embargo until 12.01 am on the day of publication in print or, for online first articles, the time the article is posted online.
+All manuscripts are subject to embargo until 12.01 am on the day of publication or, for online first articles, the time the article is posted online.
 This means that manuscripts should not be made available to others, nor should any news reports about articles appear until the embargo is lifted.
 The embargo does not preclude authors from discussing their manuscript before the publication date with journalists who are preparing news items or stories that will appear after the embargo has been lifted, as long as the journalist is made aware of the embargo and agrees to uphold it.

-Media releases about selected articles from each issue of the MJA are issued to journalists and news media via the office of the Medical Journal of Australia (MJA).
+Media releases about selected articles from each issue of the MJA are issued to journalists and news media via the office of The Medical Journal of Australia (MJA).
 The authors of any article selected for media release will receive a copy of the release for approval in the fortnight before publication and should be prepared to discuss their work with journalists under the conditions of the embargo (see above).